 To read a story, tap its title text or picture in the main view.
 The story's first page will be shown, and the sound you recorded will be played.

-There is a Lock to Story padlock button at the top right.
-When this is open (as shown here) you can stop reading the story and return to the main view at any time, by tapping the Stories button.
+On iOS: There is a Lock to Story padlock button at the top right.
+When this is open you can stop reading the story and return to the main view at any time, by tapping the Stories button.
 You can close the padlock, by pressing and holding it for more than 2 seconds.
 This locks the app in the story, by hiding the Stories button.
 This can be useful to allow a young child or person with learning difficulties or poor fine motor skills to navigate through the story for themselves, without straying elsewhere.
 To open the padlock, press and hold it again.

 By default, the spoken words for each page are played when the page appears, and can be played again by tapping the picture (or, if the page has no picture, by tapping the area where the picture would be).
 You can turn either or both off from the Settings, as described in Chapter 7.

 There are also options in the Settings to automate the turning of pages, so that the story advances by itself, or when each picture is tapped: again, refer to Chapter 7.